Skip to main content

 Do DBT skills replace therapy?

 No. Skills are tools — they're most effective when paired with individual therapy that helps you apply them to your specific patterns and history.
-For some clients, skills classes alone are useful as a self-development supplement.
-For most therapeutic concerns, skills + individual therapy works substantially better than either alone.
+Studying the skills from books or workbooks can be a useful self-development supplement, but for most therapeutic concerns, skills + individual therapy works substantially better than either alone.
+That's also why our skills group always runs alongside individual DBT therapy.

 Are these skills only for people with BPD?